joshbegley/nyt-latest/README.md

 `If Jackson doesn't play, it would be the fourth game he has missed this season. `\
 https://nytimes.com/athletic/6918866/2025/12/25/lamar-jackson-ravens-injury-designation/

-**Cowboys' Christmas Day win should be last game of season for QB Dak Prescott**\
+**Cowboys' Christmas Day win should be Dak Prescott's last game of season**\
-`The Cowboys have a chance to finish at .500 with a win next week.
-Should Dallas play him or turn it over to backup Joe Milton?`\
+`The Cowboys have a chance to finish .500 with a win next week.
+Should Dallas play Prescott or turn it over to backup Joe Milton?`\
 https://nytimes.com/athletic/6918947/2025/12/25/cowboys-christmas-win-dak-prescott/

 **Vikings defense forces 6 turnovers in 23-10 win, ending Lions' playoff hopes: Takeaways**\